A new day for us in the Mara had arrived.

 As breakfast drew to a conclusion, some of the guests spotted fighting plains game way down on the distant plains, so they headed off to see what was going on.

-Mario and Francis had other plans: we’d instead head towards the Mara River.
+Mario and Francis had other plans: we would instead head towards the Mara River.

 On our way north to the river, we spotted a few jackals and grabbed some shots, and then continued along our way, spotting another topi grazing.